3xGeorgi/RescureRepairs/README.md

 User personas:

-1 s Name: Jay ; Frequent visitor.
+1 Name: Jay ; Frequent visitor.
 Background: Being a Youtuber, Jay works with video and audio software such as Adobe Premiere to create his videos.
 Since birth, having dyslexia has made it tricky for him to read words.
 Because of this, he prefers having 1-to-1 conversations with people which he does by livestreaming, calling his friends, and going out a lot.
 Story: As a frequent visitor, I want to find their mobile number quickly so I can talk about preinstalled software on my custom-built PC they made for me, so that I get real-time feedback and can solve problems and queries quicker.
 Tasks: Navigate to the general customer support page.
 Criteria: Given that Jay is dyslexic and prefers speaking than texting, needs to find the mobile number of our company when he needs PC support, then should add a mobile number at the footer of our page in a dyslexia-friendly font like sans-serif.

 2 Name: Chad ; First-time customer.
 Background: Chad works as a graphics designer using tools like Photoshop (What Does a Graphic Designer Do?
 (And How to Become One) | Coursera).
 He is good at designing logos and adverts, but can get easily overwhelmed when having long, technical instructions to follow.
 He is a visual learner and prefers step-by-step instructions and likes working independently.
 Story: As a first-time customer, I want to quickly seek what upgrade options are available as my PC is running slower having used it for multiple years.
 I want to feel confident when choosing what to upgrade as I know they can be expensive.
 Tasks: Navigate to the PC parts picker page.
 Criteria: Given that Chad is a visual learner, our page should have a clear category tree for easy navigation.
 On the page, we can have text boxes to search for PC specification parts which are compatible with his current build, along with a part